jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_programs.rst

   - :ref:`ZeroDivisionError<test_catching_zero_division_error>`
   - :ref:`The Mother of all Exceptions<test_catching_exceptions>`

-* I can use assertRaisesRegex_ to catch :ref:`Exceptions<how to test that an Exception is raised>` with messages
+* I can use assertRaisesRegex_ to catch :ref:`Exceptions<how to test if an Exception is raised>` with messages
-* I can use :ref:`try..except...else<how to use try...except...else>` to make programs that can choose what to do when :ref:`Exceptions<how to test that an Exception is raised>` are raised
+* I can use :ref:`try..except...else<how to use try...except...else>` to make programs that can choose what to do when :ref:`Exceptions<how to test if an Exception is raised>` are raised

 ----

-:ref:`How many questions can you answer after going through this chapter?<questions about handling Exceptions>`
+:ref:`How many questions can you answer after going through this chapter?<questions about testing Exceptions>`

 ----